apache/nifi-site/src/pages/markdown/quickstart.md

 enduring service is something we're working hard on and would appreciate ideas for.
 The user experience needs to be excellent.

-With the default settings you can point a web browser at `http://localhost:8080/nifi/`
+With the default settings you can point a web browser at `https://127.0.0.1:8443/nifi`

+The default installation generates a random username and password, writing the generated values to the application log.
+The application log is located in `logs/nifi-app.log` under the installation directory.
+The log file will contain lines with `Generated Username [USERNAME]` and `Generated Password [PASSWORD]` indicating the credentials needed for access.
+Search the application log for those lines and record the generated values in a secure location.

+The following command can be used to change the username and password:

+    $ ./bin/nifi.sh set-single-user-credentials <username> <password>

 Logging is configured by default to log to _./logs/nifi-app.log_.
 The following log message should indicate the web UI is ready for use: